Skip to Content

 Think it’s all “been there, done that” when it comes to London?
 Think again.
 London is full of secret spots for you to explore.
 Need inspiration?
-Check out these 56 quirky, weird and unusual things to do in London.
+Check out these 56 quirky, weird and unusual things to do in the capital.

 London has a lot going for it.
-There are the big attractions, the museums… basically the stuff that everyone talks about.
+There are the big attractions, the museums, the galleries… basically the stuff that everyone talks about.

 But sometimes, well, we’re a bit over the obvious stuff right?
-We’ve done all the big things to do in London and are looking for something a little quirkier to occupy our time.
+We’ve done all the big things to do around the city and are looking for something a little quirkier to occupy our time.

-So I set out to discover some of the more unusual places to visit in London, the quirky spots and obscure pastimes.
-This is what I found.
+So we set out to discover some of the more unusual places to visit in London, the quirky spots and obscure pastimes.
+From stunning cathedrals of sewage (yes, that’s a real thing) to ghostly tube stations, and from off-the-beaten-track museums to hidden Roman temples, this is what we found.

 Check out the Fake Houses of 23 and 24 Leinster Gardens